anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 Unfortunately, at the moment, Wasmer doesn't allow [yielding](https://github.com/wasmerio/wasmer/issues/1127) from the execution.

 In case the transaction went out of gas (given the `gas_limit` field of the wrapper), all the changes applied will be discarded from the WAL and will not affect the state of the storage.
-The inner transaction could then be rewrapped with a correct gas limit and replayed until the `expiration` block has been reached.
+The inner transaction could then be rewrapped with a correct gas limit and replayed until the `expiration` time has been reached.

 ##### Batching and transaction ordering